someodd/someodd.github.io/showcase/_posts/2024-04-23-xmpp-server.md

 ## Chat, kinda everywhere and everyone

-Modern and encrypted communication that everyone can own, instead of trusting some big tech giants.
-Communication that works like email--you can have an account on my server, but talk with someone on another server.
-Make voice calls, send files, create group chats, use completely different communication systems like IRC and Discord, all with XMPP!
+Modern, encrypted communication owned by everyone, not big tech giants.

+Voice and video calls, send photos and files, create group chats, and more.

+Don't use text messages, Signal, WhatsApp, or Discord, use this service instead!

+Like email you trust one email provider with your account, like `example@gmail.com`, but you can still email people who use another provider like `tim@apple.com`, except here we're talking about chat and calls.

-Not only are you not locked into some big company for an account, but you can also use different apps to use XMPP!
+You can use different apps to use this service.
 For example, on Android, I think [Conversations](https://conversations.im/) is very nice.
 On my laptop I use [Gajim](https://gajim.org/).

 [I wrote some about my journey setting up this service](/notes/xmpp-server), so the setup is transparent, and I suppose in a way, open source.